tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_07_Auto_Sync_Submit_a_Second_Request.md

 Once the Request is submitted, the customer can access the **Requests List** using the menu option on the left of the screen and view the request progress.

 **Note**: It may take a few minutes for the Request to be marked as Complete.
-You can follow the progress by viewing the status bar located directly underneath your **REQUEST ID**.
-When the status bar reaches the end of the **REQUEST ID** field and it turns green, the Request is complete.
+You can follow the progress by viewing the status bar.
+When the status bar turns green, the Request is complete.

 ![image](../images/03_4_02_Auto_Sync_First_Request.jpg)